SlothDaemon/irc_chat_generator/README.md

 Alternatives for these commands are documented at the top of the script as the indicator constants.

-An example IRC chat logis provided in this repository for you to peruse.
+An example IRC chat log is provided in this repository for you to peruse.

 Happy typing!